 To avoid developmental disregard, individuals with spastic hemiplegia must continuously practice using their affected side properly.
-Constraint-induced movement therapy focuses on promoting the use of the non-dominant arm by discouraging use of the dominant arm.
+Constraint-induced movement therapy focuses on promoting the use of the affected arm by discouraging use of the non-affected arm.

 Typically, the therapist instructs the individual to wear a glove or mitt on their unaffected hand to discourage its use.
 Then, the affected arm undergoes intensive training.
+Therapists often encourage individuals to continue using the glove or mitt at home while in the period of intensive training to further promote use of the affected arm.
 The goal is to promote neuroplasticity through repetitive stimulation.